Below is an at-length explanation of Community Medicaid for Home Care.

 Please note: this article covers basic eligibility guidelines and does not address more advanced techniques such as transferring assets or spousal refusal.

-We provide free assistance with applying for Medicaid for home care.
+We provide assistance with applying for Medicaid for home care.
 If you would like assistance for yourself, a loved one, or a client, please give us a call.
 Call Us Now!
 718-838-3838